thepirat000/Audit.NET/README.SqlServer.md

 Please see the [Audit.NET Readme](https://github.com/thepirat000/Audit.NET#usage)

 ##Configuration
 Call the static `AuditConfiguration.SetDataProvider` method to set the Sql Server data provider.
-This should be before to any `AuditScope` creation, i.e. during application startup.
+This should be done before to any `AuditScope` creation, i.e. during application startup.

 ```c#
 AuditConfiguration.SetDataProvider(new Audit.SqlServer.Providers.SqlDataProvider()